This post may contain affiliate links. Please see my disclosure policy for more details.

 6. Property and Rent Prices in Brisbane vs Sydney

-The vast difference in property prices between Brisbane and Sydney will likely be the deciding factor for those of you moving to Australia permanently and wanting to buy a home.
+Sydney’s higher property prices compared to Brisbane could be the deciding factor for those of you moving to Australia permanently and wanting to buy a home.

 Beautiful mansions and an apartment block overlooking the ocean in Diamond Bay, Sydney.